 In an 85-page opinion, the Ninth Circuit concluded that Ms. Edmo “has a serious medical need, that the appropriate medical treatment is GCS [gender confirmation surgery], and that prison authorities have not provided that treatment despite full knowledge of Edmo’s ongoing and extreme suffering and medical needs.”
 The Court held that “the responsible prison authorities have been deliberately indifferent” to Ms. Edmo’s gender dysphoria in violation of the Eighth Amendment of the United States Constitution, which prohibits “cruel and unusual punishment.”

 IDOC denied Ms. Edmo surgery for nearly five years despite Ms. Edmo’s clear and urgent need for it.
 In July 2020, however, Ms. Edmo received surgery after the U.S. Supreme Court refused to stay the injunction while the prison seeks review from that Court.
-The U.S. Supreme Court is expected to grant or deny review of the underlying orders in the Fall of 2020.
+“So much pressure and inner turmoil is gone,” said plaintiff Adree Edmo after her surgery.
+“I feel whole and connected in myself.
+The surgery itself was literally life-changing.
+I’m extremely grateful that I finally received the treatment.”
+On October 13, 2020, the U.S. Supreme Court denied review of the underlying orders, making them final.